thejasgs/CFXGB/README.md

 # CFXGB : Cascaded Forest and XGBoost Classifier

 This is a supervised machine learning model created by Surya Dheeshjith and Thejas Gubbi Sadashiva.
 The model is based on paper [1].
-CFXGB is an extension of the model proposed in [2]
+CFXGB is an extension of the model proposed in [2].
+Implementation of code for cascaded forest has been used from https://github.com/kingfengji/gcForest.

 Model implementation done in python2.7